rsnumerics/InvariantModels.jl/README.md

 Paper [4] introduced the idea of using invariant foliations for reduced order modelling, paper [3] has shown that only invariant foliations can be used for genuine data-driven reduced order modelling (when we classify all possible methods into: a) autoencoders, b) invariant foliations, c) invariant manifolds, d) equation-free models.

-There are a number of example
+There are a number of examples

   * [Shaw-Pierre model](Examples/Shaw-Pierre_Oblique)
   * [Car following traffic model](Examples/Car_Follow)